hellstorm-software/Kult-Rising/readme.md

     - added civilians to locomotion system
     - added junkies to locomotion system
     - added Caseoh to locomotion system
     - added D-Class to locomotion system
+    - added soldiers to locomotion system

 ----------------------------------------------------------